The History of the Gibson J-45

 1967

-Tobacco Sunburst, Ebony Black, Cherry Red, and very rarely Brown, etc.
+but the color variations of the J-45—including Tobacco Sunburst, Ebony Black, Cherry Red, and, very rarely, Brown—

-Pickguards used for custom colors are typically white and screw-mounted, while adjustable saddles are often made of wood.
+The pickguards used for custom colors are white and screw-mounted, and the adjustable saddles are mostly made of wood.

-On very rare Cherry Sunburst models, Gotoh tuners may be used.
+On Cherry Sunburst models, Gotoh tuners are used in very rare cases.

 【Fingerboard】: Indian Rosewood or Brazilian Rosewood